 The Ancient Egyptian calendar was originally based on twelve lunar months, grouped into three seasons of four months each.
-This was not ideal as the lunar month is only twenty-nine and a half days long, and so some years would actually contain thirteen new moons.
+This was not ideal, as the lunar month is only twenty-nine and a half days long, and so some years would actually contain thirteen new moons.

 The New Year officially began on the first new moon after the rising of Sirius.
-It is interesting to note the connection between the seventy day absence of Sirius before the inundation and New Year and the seventy day mumification ritual which ended with the rebirth of the deceased in the afterworld.
+It is interesting to note the connection between the seventy day absence of Sirius before the inundation and New Year and the seventy day mummification ritual which ended with the rebirth of the deceased in the afterworld.

-The calendar was not very accurate, but could be set back into alignment every New Years day.
-However, while this was sufficient to manage the planting of crops and time the preparations for the inundation, it was not accurate enough to support a complex administration and easy calculation and collection of taxation.
+The calendar was not very accurate, but could be set back into alignment every New Year’s day.
+While this was sufficient to manage the planting of crops and time the preparations for the inundation, it was not accurate enough to support a complex administration and easy calculation and collection of taxation.
 As a result, a new civic calendar was developed during the Early Dynastic Period based around three seasons of four thirty day months each divided into three “decades” (sets of ten days).
 The two calendars ran concurrently and were used for different functions.

 Yet, this only amounted to a three hundred and sixty day year, so five epagomenal days (known as “heriu renpet”) were added to the end of each year and dedicated to the five children of Nut (Osiris, Horus the Elder, Set, Isis and Nephthys).
-Yet this system still missed a quarter of a day each year, causing the calendar to slip slowly out of position.
+This system still missed a quarter of a day each year, causing the calendar to slip slowly out of position.
 Ptolemy III tried to introduce an extra day every four years to correct this, but the Egyptians were resistant to this idea and it was not fully implemented until Augustus introduced the “leap year” in 30BC.

 Seasons and Months